0oSaraho0/pp3-adventure_game/README.md

 ![game title](images/game-title.png)

-- I also used a loop for the winner and loser functions so the letters would appear individually at the end of the game.
+- I also used the os import a loop for the winner and loser functions so the letters would appear individually at the end of the game.
 This made a more appealing game ending than just the writing on the page.

 ![game over](images/game-over.png)